GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 If a progressive web application is installed on the device, the web app name will be used instead of the browser name:

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/5TmavxZQDURHIHQnwScW.png", alt="Notification with the web app name instead of the browser name", width="780", height="312" %}
+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/5TmavxZQDURHIHQnwScW.png", alt="Notification with the web app name instead of the browser name.", width="780", height="312" %}

 If we ran the following code: